Back to School FAQs

 What happens if a student tests positive for COVID-19?

-Students who are not immunocompromised, may return to school 14 days after the date of the positive test and if it has been more than 24 hours since their last symptom occurred, other than a residual cough.
+Students who are not immunocompromised, may return to school 14 days after the day they were tested if asymptomatic, or 14 days from the onset of symptoms, if symptomatic, and if it has been more than 24 hours since their last symptom occured, other than a residual cough.

 Students who were hospitalized (i.e., had severe to critical illness) or who are immunocompromised, may return to school 20 days after the date of the positive test and if it has been more than 24 hours since their last symptom occurred, other than a residual cough.